Stadium 974

-Stadium 974 (استاد ٩٧٤, previously known as Ras Abu Aboud Stadium) is a football stadium in Ras Abu Aboud, Doha, Qatar, about 10km east of Doha.
-Officially opened on 30 November 2021, Stadium 974 was the first planned temporary venue in FIFA World Cup history.

-The stadium hosted test matches during the 2021 FIFA Arab Cup and was a landmark venue during the 2022 FIFA World Cup.
-The legacy plans involved dismantling the stadium and moving it to Africa or South America, and the former site to be transformed with a waterfront development.
-However as of November 2025, this has not happened and the stadium currently still sits in its original site.
-Most recently, the venue was used for the 2024 FIFA Intercontinental Cup and the 2024 Trophée des Champions and the venue is also planned to host matches in the 2025 FIFA Arab Cup.
+Stadium 974 (استاد ٩٧٤, previously known as Ras Abu Aboud Stadium) is a football stadium in Ras Abu Aboud, Doha, Qatar, about 10 km south-east of central Doha.
+The stadium first planned temporary venue in FIFA World Cup history; it officially opened on 30 November 2021.
+It hosted test matches during the 2021 FIFA Arab Cup and was a landmark venue during the 2022 FIFA World Cup.
+Originally, the legacy planned to dismantle the stadium and move it to Africa or South America, with the former site to be transformed into a waterfront development.
+However, as of December 2025, this has not happened and the stadium currently sits in its original site.
+Most recently, the venue was used for the 2024 FIFA Intercontinental Cup, the 2024 Trophée des Champions and the 2025 FIFA Arab Cup.

 Design and construction

-Created by Spain's Fenwick Iribarren Architects in collaboration with Schlaich Bergermann Partner and Hilson Moran, this stadium utilised repurposed shipping containers and recycled steel, resulting in cost-effective construction and reduced waste.
+Created by Spain's Fenwick Iribarren Architects in collaboration with Schlaich Bergermann Partner, Hilson Moran and Lars Nyström, this stadium utilised repurposed shipping containers and recycled steel, resulting in cost-effective construction and reduced waste.
 Constructed on a 450,000 square-metre (111-acre) waterfront site, it has a modular design and incorporates 974 recycled shipping containers in homage to the site's strategic location, industrial history and the international dialing code for Qatar (+974).

 The construction of the stadium involved HBK Contracting Company (HBK), DCB-QA, Time Qatar, Fenwick Iribarren Architects (FI-A), Schlaich Bergermann Partner and Hilson Moran.
 Fenwick Iribarren Architects said "the idea was to avoid building a "white elephant", a stadium that is left unused or underused after the tournament ends, as happened following previous World Cups."